 Made in China.
 You see it all the time.
 Then you see stories that surround some of the world’s largest corporations, manufacturing premium consumer products and the ethics they purport to hold, but don’t quite follow through to the last degree with their OEM suppliers.
 Working conditions, hours and the age of ‘employees’ are all frequent news headlines, that sit at odds with the Western consumers ideals, so it is understandably and rightly, a major issue.

 As parents, we were absolutely certain that we would not compromise.
 We feel that the best way to deliver the standard of living to a family that we take for granted, is to take all reasonable steps to avoid manufacturers that do not demonstrate the same employment ethics we do.
 Lead by example would be a shorter way of saying it.

 What you need to know, is that by comparison to these multi-billion dollar corporations, even a large loudspeaker OEM manufacturer, is tiny.
-There is no opportunity to hide dubiously sourced workforce in square kilometres of factory, because we are dealing with specialist engineering manufacturing in units of hundreds, not vast assembly lines gearing up for a release day 10 million seller.
+There is no opportunity to hide dubiously sourced workforce in square kilometers of factory because we are dealing with specialist engineering manufacturing in units of hundreds, not vast assembly lines gearing up for a release day 10 million-seller.

 We know, because we went over and checked and we have a history with the OEM.
 They are not too big, but big enough to handle large volume productions.

 For those who might doubt the outsourcing of minor components like screws?
 Well, you can be 100% certain those same screws are being imported by the billion into manufacturers across Europe for inclusion in premium ‘EU Made’ products.
 As a small manufacturer, as all European AV and Hi-fi manufacturers in global terms are, we can only do so much.
 We have to manage our expectations in the parts of the supply chain we can affect directly.

 But why not manufacture in Europe?